ziadalzarka/rapid.io/README.md

 ### Blocks

-Rapid.io is more similar to React that Angular and NestJS in that it does not provide any built-in Blocks or implement any helpers like the HTTP client in Angular or Pipes in NestJS.
+Rapid.io is more similar to React than Angular and NestJS in that it does not provide any built-in Blocks or implement any helpers like the HTTP client in Angular or Pipes in NestJS.
 You can create a Block to wrap an external library and inject it into another Block.

 Features:

-- Blocks are pieces of code designed to be chained together to form a bigger structure called the **Chain**.
+- Blocks are pieces of code designed to be chained together to form a bigger structure called **The Chain**.
 - Each block is a node module and has its own `package.json`.
 - Each block is instantiated one or more times with a different Injection Token each time.
 - Each block can be injected to any other block and has its own unique Injection Token which can be manually set for simplicity.